 Academics at Geneva

 When we think about academics we often have in mind a palette of subjects like mathematics, science, history, and literature.
-While these subjects are central to our academic curriculum, perhaps it will be surprising to find that physical education and the fine and performing arts are also academic areas of study at Geneva, not merely extra-curricular activities.
-The creative, the intellectual, and the athletic are integral parts of our academic curriculum.
+While these subjects are central to our academic curriculum, perhaps it will be surprising to find that physical education and the fine and performing arts are also integral academic areas of study at Geneva, not merely extra-curricular activities.
+The creative, the intellectual, and the athletic are all important parts of our academic curriculum.